What is CSR in Business & Why Does it Matter to Employees?

 Promote your CSR activities

 It can be a great press opportunity to speak about your CSR initiatives.
 It shows your shareholders, customers, and employees that you care about the world and want to make a difference.
-This will, in turn make employees proud of where they work and will be more likely to be engaged.
+This will, in turn,, make employees proud of where they work and more likely to be engaged.
 Internally promoting the activities via your intranet or internal communications is key.

 How can you communicate CSR initiatives internally?

-A CSR internal communications strategy is designed to communicate your achievements, goals, and initiatives that relate to CSR.
+A CSR internal communications strategy is designed to communicate your achievements, goals, and initiatives related to CSR.
 For internal teams, a successful strategy encourages employees to ‘get on board’ and participate.

 Involve employees